LONDON CRIMINAL COURTS SOLICITORS’ ASSOCIATION

-1.1 The name of the Association shall be “the London Criminal Courts Solicitors’ Association”.
+1. The name of the Association shall be “the London Criminal Courts Solicitors’ Association” (or by abbreviation “LCCSA”)

 Constitution and Particulars of Officers

-3.2 The affairs of the Association shall be managed as it deems appropriate by a committee of the Officers of the Association and nine between six and twelve elected members.
-Any five present will form a quorum.
+3.2 The affairs of the Association shall be managed as it deems appropriate by a committee of the Officers of the Association between six and twelve elected members.
+Any five officers and/or committee members present will form a quorum.
 The committee may establish such sub-committees or separate bodies as it deems appropriate to further the objects of the Association.

 3.3 At all meetings of the committee, in case of equality, the Chairman shall have a casting vote.

 3.5 All the Officers and other members of the committee shall, except as otherwise provided in this Rule, be elected at the Annual General Meeting.
-The President Senior and Junior Vice Presidents shall be elected for one year and thereafter shall retire from that office.
 The President shall remain upon the committee for one year after his retirement as President.
-If not elected at the AGM, the committee may elect without notice at any ordinary meeting from amongst their number a Junior Vice President Media Officer or Editor of the Advocate.
+If not elected at the AGM, the committee may elect without notice at any ordinary meeting from amongst their number a Vice President, Junior Vice President Media Officer or Editor of the Advocate.
 Officers shall retire annually but be eligible for re-election.
 All other members of the committee shall be elected for three years and retiring members shall not be eligible for re-election to the committee until one year after their retirement.

 3.8 The Secretary shall give seven days’ notice to the members of the Committee of any Committee meeting specifying the nature of the business to be transacted.